elastic/integrations/packages/cisco_duo/docs/README.md

 Cisco Duo has implemented v2 handlers for some endpoints.
 In these cases, the API v1 handler remains supported, but will be limited or deprecated in the future.

-From data streams listed above, v2 handlers are supported for Authentication and Telephony Logs at the moment.
+From data streams listed above, v2 handlers are supported for Activity, Authentication and Telephony Logs at the moment.
 It is recommended to migrate data streams to the v2 endpoints when they become available.

 ## Configuration